argentsea/docfx/tutorials/Querying/fetching.md

 ## Connection methods

 Both database connections and shards have distinct Read and Write connections.
 The distinction allows the system to “scale out” reads and writes.
-The Read connection should be used for SELECT-only stored procedures or functions; the Write connection should be used for everything else.
+The Read connection should be used for SELECT-only stored procedures or SQL statements; the Write connection should be used for everything else.
 For example, you could direct reads to a mirror, active standby, or read-only endpoint, and direct writes to the master or source database.

 > [!TIP]
 > Even if you do not *currently* have separate read-only endpoints like mirrors or active standbys, consistent discrimination of Read and Write access will allow you to scale-out in the future.